guilherme-pg/twitter_scraper/README.md

 # Twitter Scrape Project

+## How to use it

+First, clone the project in some folder.
+Install the requirements.txt, preferably in a virtual environment.
+Activate the virtual environment and run the follow code:
+> python -m flask run

+## About

 Snscrape is used to access Twitter data, obtaining dates, likes, hashtags, retweets, users, among other information.

-The information is transformed into a dataframe and saved.</p>
+The information is transformed into a dataframe and saved.

 From this information, several analyzes are possible: from the frequency of interactions to the engagement of each post, from the reach to the impact of the message.